-International Mining and Infrastructure Corporation plc (“IMIC”), listed on the AIM Market of the London Stock Exchange, is focused on unlocking value opportunities in the African iron ore space which are currently constrained by the lack of infrastructure solutions.
+International Mining & Infrastructure Corporation plc (“IMIC”), listed on the AIM Market of the London Stock Exchange, is focused on unlocking value opportunities in the African iron ore space which are currently constrained by the lack of infrastructure solutions.
 IMIC is seeking to establish an important asset-ownership position in the West and Central African iron ore mining sector through investment in junior miners and related infrastructure.

 The African Iron Ore Opportunity

 The African continent is known to be rich in iron ore resources with the largest untapped iron ore bodies found in West and Central Africa.
 Within this region three major iron ore clusters have been identified, as illustrated on the map below.
 The first cluster is present within Mauritania, one of a very few iron ore producing countries in Africa.
 The second cluster includes Guinea, Sierra Leone and Liberia and the final cluster includes Cameroon, Gabon and the Republic of Congo.

 According to the current and limited exploration works undertaken in these clusters over 50 billion tonnes of exploitable resources have been discovered.
 These three regions have the potential to produce over 400 million tonnes annually if all the currently identified iron ore projects were developed into commercial mining operations.
 This would place this West and Central African region in direct competition with the largest producers, Australia and Brazil, in volume, quality and production cost terms.